muhammadafshal404/task-frontend/README.md

 ### Usage

-1. Start the development server to run the project locally:
+1. Start the development server to run the project locally
    ```
    npm run dev or yarn dev
    ```